bavarianledger/docker-electrum-bitcoind/README.md

 # docker-electrum-bitcoind
-un a Bitcoin Core ElectrumX server with one command.
+Run a Bitcoin Core ElectrumX server with one command.